tschrock5252/web_development/README.md

 ##### autocomplete

 This page has an autocomplete widget which will automatically fill in NFL team names if you start typing them.

+##### checkboxradio

+This page has a checkboxradio widget which enhances the standard checkbox and radio input element to make them themeable buttons with appropriate hover and active styles.